seanmack/dotfiles/README.md

 ---

+In Atom, install `package-sync` package.

 Rename `~/.atom` to back it up, then tell Atom where to look for its config:

 ```
 ln -s ~/dotfiles/atom ~/.atom
 ```

-Then install `package-sync` package if you haven't already and run its "Sync" command.
+Run the "Sync" command for `package-sync`.

 ---